Maternity and Neonatal Voices Partnership (MNVP)

 We bring together service users, staff and other stakeholders to plan, review and improve maternity and neonatal care, ensuring that service users’ voices are at the heart of decision-making.

-The MNVP can be contacted by email ([email protected] ), via social media or at our face to face sessions across the county.
+The MNVP can be contacted by email ([email protected] ), via social media or at our face to face events across the county.

 We also have an anonymous online feedback form which can be accessed here.